MinecraftU/mcu-curriculum/sequence_4/section_0.md

     }
 }
 ```
-* Right-click on _ExampleMod.java_ and select "Refactor".
-Change the name to something that you like.
+* Left-click on _ExampleMod_ and press `Shift + F6` Change the name to something that you like and click `Refactor`.
 For our examples, we use `CopperMod` since our mod adds copper to the game.
 We'll also have to change the _MODID_ and _VERSION_ to what we want.
 You can delete the example `println` statement if you wish.